Funny thing to call this 000 but it’s the explainer episode that covers the future aspirations and passions that helped this come to be.

-In my experience as a content marketer, writing dozens of case studies, I can tell you that case studies have a way of drawing in readers and driving conversion unlike few other pieces of content.
-They consistently rank as the most-read elements in content marketing programs.
+Case studies consistently rank as the most-read elements in content marketing programs.
 And I know why because a case study can act as a mirror.
 It reflects what a customer can experience when they use your product or engage in your service.
 That’s right: a case study helps reveal the possibilities.
 And that is a powerful tool.

 A well-written case study can be the most convincing piece in your content marketing arsenal.
 So plan on having at least one.
 A savvy case study creates a relevant and meaningful story for your audience — you know — those personas you’ve built around your ideal customers.
 Don’t use personas?
 Give it a go: they can help bring focus to your content marketing.

-But for case studies to be truly compelling, they need to be authentic.
+But for case studies to be genuinely compelling, they need to be authentic.
 After all, a case study is about real-life storytelling, And that level of authenticity may be the most valuable tool you have in your content marketing.
-No hyped up advertising, no over-the-top promotion or discount can deliver readership and results like a well-crafted case study.
+No hyped-up advertising, no over-the-top promotion or discount can deliver readership and results like a well-crafted case study.

 The Star Wars franchise-creator makes it sound amazingly simple.
-Put a great character into an amazing plot.
+Put a great character into a fantastic plot.
 We all know there’s much more to making epic movies, but working off this basic understanding certainly helps.
 It’s amazing how many films books and other stories fall short.

 4) Results – be sure got to have tangible results that prove a payoff.
 While this can be a hurdle when researching your case study, it’s so valuable.
 People like specific numbers and percentages — especially when they are highly relevant to them.
 So get those results, they may be the only thing some readers look at!

-Without these four elements, you simply don’t have a case study.
+Without these four elements, you just don’t have a case study.
 You can’t take people through the journey without each of these mile markers.
 In short, you can’t tell a meaningful story without them.
-So follow along the clear route to create winning case studies.
+So follow the precise route to create winning case studies.

-Now do more with case studies– Recycle, Reuse & Repurpose
+How to do more with case studies– Recycle, Reuse & Repurpose.

 Make a video – either with simple screen grabs and voice-over.
-Or try Animoto (an excellent and intuitive video production tool) or create a fully produced video.
+Or try Animoto (an excellent and intuitive video production tool) or create an entirely produced video.
 Case studies make an ideal script outline.

 As you can see, case studies can be hugely successful elements for your content marketing efforts.
-And that’s something to think about, Because content marketing has been shown to cost 62% less than traditional advertising, case studies are simply a savvy marketing investment.
+And that’s something to think about; Because content marketing has been shown to cost 62% less than traditional advertising, case studies are merely a savvy marketing investment.